Network Device Vendor Management in rConfig V8

 Section titled “Network Device Vendor Management in rConfig V8”Vendor management in rConfig V8 provides a structured approach to organizing and identifying network device manufacturers across your infrastructure.
 Understanding which vendors produce your network equipment is fundamental to effective device management, as it enables targeted configuration strategies, standardized backup procedures, and vendor-specific automation workflows.

-The vendor collection serves as a foundational data layer that connects to devices, configuration templates, and reporting mechanisms throughout rConfig.
+The vendor collection serves as a foundational data layer that connects to devices, connection templates, and reporting mechanisms throughout rConfig.
 By maintaining accurate vendor information, organizations can segment their network infrastructure logically, apply vendor-specific configurations, and generate meaningful reports based on manufacturer distribution.

 rConfig V8 ships with a comprehensive list of common network equipment vendors pre-configured, providing immediate usability while allowing full customization to match your specific environment.